Skip to main content

 For most business users, ARM (especially Snapdragon X2) offers competitive value.
 For those with specialized software or specific performance requirements, x86 provides reliable compatibility.

-For more insights into top-performing business laptops featuring both architectures, visit our comprehensive guide to the best business laptops of 2026.
+For more insights into top-performing business laptops featuring both architectures, visit our top 10 business laptops for 2026 ranked by value, performance, and reliability.
 If you need help selecting the right specifications for your team, check our business computer specs guide.